 In August 2001 the Federal Transit Administration (FTA) instituted Section 611.7(c)(4) of the Final Rule on Major Capital Investment Projects (New Starts) (published on December 7, 2000, and effective as of April 7, 2001) whereby Section 5309 New Starts Full Funding Grant Agreement grantees must submit a plan for collection and analysis of information to identify project impacts and to determine the accuracy of forecasts prepared during project development.
-FTA requires that grantees report on five project characteristics:
+The methodology for analysis is described in FTA guidance that requires that grantees report on five project characteristics:

-- Project scope the physical components of the project, including environmental mitigation; - 2.
-Service levels the operating characteristics of the guideway, feeder bus services, and other transit services in the corridor; - Capital costs the total costs of construction, vehicles, engineering, management, testing and other capital expenses; - Operation and maintenance costs incremental operating/maintenance costs of the project and the transit system; and, - Ridership patterns incremental ridership, origin/destination patterns of transit riders on the project and in the corridor, and incremental fare box revenues for the transit system.
+- 1. Project scope the physical components of the project, including environmental mitigation; - 2.
+Service levels the operating characteristics of the guide way, feeder bus services, and other transit services in the corridor; - 3.
+Capital costs the total costs of construction, vehicles, engineering, management, testing and other capital expenses; - 4.
+Operation and maintenance costs incremental operating/maintenance costs of the project and the transit system; and, - 5.
+Ridership patterns incremental ridership, origin/destination patterns of transit riders on the project and in the corridor, and incremental fare box revenues for the transit system.